What is Six Sigma project management?

 However, unlike Yellow Belts, they can lead smaller projects as well.

-Certified Black Belts are team leaders for Six Sigma projects.
+Certified Black Belts are Six Sigma project team leaders.
 They train and coach project teams.

 • Explain Six Sigma principles, including the supporting systems and tools,